Vaanam Vasappadum

 The film was based on a novel written by Sujatha.
-It released on 23 April 2002 and was the first high definition film to be shot, edited and released in India.
+It was released on 23 April 2004 and was the first high definition film to be shot, edited and released in India.

 Plot

 Karthik, a young lawyer, falls in love with Poongothai, the daughter of a businessman.
-Poongothai's father and sister run a multi-level market and are imprisoned for false accusations.
+Poongothai's father and sister run a multi-level market and are imprisoned on false accusations.
 Karthik brings Poongothai to his parents and seeks permission from his mother and speech-impaired father.
 Karthik and Poongothai eventually get married after his parents' consent.

 One day while travelling back home, their car breaks down, and they decide to board a bus.
 However, both of them miss each other while travelling in the bus, and Poongothai falls into the hands of a group of teenagers, who are projected as womanizers.
 In the event, Poongothai is raped by the group and is thrown out with her hands tied at the back.
 After the event, issues of how she faces the humiliation and gets justice for the act form the rest of the story.

 Despite escaping somewhere else, Poongothai wants to fight back the humiliation.
 An opposition lawyer in the support of womanizers humiliates Poongothai in the court with vulgar questions.
 Two of the boys are kept captive under Karthik's family friend, a cop, to render poetic justice.
 The opposition lawyer appears to save the boys, but the boys, who have realised the error of their ways, push the lawyer.
 All three of them fall down to their deaths in the building's basement, which is under construction.